mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 ## Group, Members and Clients

-In MLS a Group is defined as a set of Members (Users) who possibly use multiple endpoint devices to interact with the Messaging Service.
+In MLS a Group is defined as a set of Members  who possibly use multiple endpoint devices to interact with the Messaging Service.
 Only endpoints that are not an AS nor a DS are called Clients.
 These clients will typically correspond to end-user devices such as phones, web clients or other devices running MLS.